 4. Touching: The practitioner will assess through taking the pulse (there are hundreds of different pulse qualities in TCM representing different states – for example a shallow and weak pulse indicates deficiency of qi (life force)

 When you have gathered all your information from the various aspects of your assessment process you are in a position to make an informed judgement about a treatment plan.
 Make sure you have really listened to your client, not just with your ears but your informed touch and that your assessment is not based on snap judgements.
 Be prepared to modify your treatment plan as you go along depending on what you find with further exploration of the tissues and how your client responds.

 Bringing assessment skills into your work will enhance your practice tremendously; try some ideas out bearing in mind the words of Socrates: “ Four things belong to a judge, to hear courteously, to answer wisely, to consider soberly and to decide impartially.”

 Rachel Fairweather is co-founder and director of the Jing Institute of Advanced Massage.
-An acclaimed teacher and guest lecturer, she has been a massage therapist for 25 years and is author of an upcoming book on advanced massage approaches to be published next year by Handspring Publishing.
-Based In Brighton, London, Wigan, Kendal and Edinburgh, the Jing Institute run a variety of courses in advanced techniques to help you build the career you desire including a 4 day course in orthopaedic assessment for massage therapists and a one year advanced clinical massage certificate
+An acclaimed teacher and guest lecturer, she has been a massage therapist for 35 years and is author of a book on advanced massage approaches published by Handspring Publishing.
+Based In Brighton, the Jing Institute run a variety of courses in advanced techniques to help you build the career you desire including a a one year advanced clinical massage certificate

 Our short CPD courses include excellent hands on learning in a variety of techniques including trigger point therapy, myofascial release, pregnancy, hot stone and stretching.
 For the first time you are now able to learn these techniques at your own time and pace with our revolutionary new online courses and webinars.